jeremybytes/async-workshop-nov2020/Labs/Lab03/Lab03-Instructions.md

 This shows a single exception: an HttpRequestException.
 This is thrown because there are no services running for this application to connect to.

-This is often the only information that we need (and this is why "await" does this).
+This is often the enough information for us to handle the error (and this is why "await" does this).

-But we can get to all of the exceptions by adding a continuation to the "WhenAll".
+But we can get to all of the exceptions by adding a continuation to the task that is returned by "WhenAll".

 Adding a Continuation to Get All of the Exceptions: Step-By-Step
 -------------